mail4hafij/TheHitCount/README.md

 <img src="function.png" />

 ## TODO
-If time permits I should add project reference 'core' to the function app project, so that we can use the SerpService inside the function app and get rid off some duplicate logic.
+If time permits I should add project reference 'core' to the function app project, so that I can use the SerpService inside the function app and get rid off some duplicate logic.